- 1 Top 5 Best TVs for Gaming Compared

 Input Lag Time

 - For gaming TVs, the input lag time is important to ensure the display on the screen responds quickly enough to reflect the inputs you make on the gaming controller.
 A slow lag time could cause you to struggle with game play, especially online multi-player games.
+This is why we include response time as a feature in our guide.

 - Input lag time is not a specification that television manufacturers offer in the list of gaming features of a unit, so you’ll have to rely on third-party testing to see lag times.
 Anything faster than 40 milliseconds (ms) should be good enough for high-end multi-player gaming, while about 55 ms works well for single-player gaming.